 - Of all the characters I ever created, Carrie is probably the one whose voice comes most easily to me.
 Even though I am not a kick-ass international spy.

-- Shape No. 8 started its life as a writing exercise in my university creative writing workshop where the teacher gave us an object from his office and asked us to write about it.
+- Courier Duty started its life as a writing exercise in my university creative writing workshop where the teacher gave us an object from his office and asked us to write about it.
 I ended up with a badly deformed piece of pottery, which eventually became Shape No. 8.

 - Bulgarian artist Vassily Bagdanorowsky never existed.
 Neither did his art movement Minimalist Brutalist Barbarianism.
 It does sound legit, though.